 So, here is the October Planting Guide for the USA which you can immediately apply in your backyard.

 The first vegetable in the October planting guide list is spinach.
 When you plant spinach, it will germinate late in the month and will show up its first leaves before the weather gets colder.
 Protecting your plants from cold weather during short autumn days will keep them alive, and in February, you will get your first yield.

 You might also like this: Kiwifruit 101 | All about Kiwi

 The best time to plant shallots is generally Autumn.
-As this plant is not so much cold hardy, even for the ones living in zone 4, it might be toilsome to care about them.
+As this plant is not so much cold-hardy, even for the ones living in zone 4, it might be toilsome to care about them.
 However, planting them at this time of the season will provide a significant amount of yield at the end of the spring next year.
-It’s highly advised to protect them from cold winter days by covering the beds by a mulch layer.
+It’s highly advised to protect them from cold winter days by covering the beds with a mulch layer.

 Seeds to plant in October -Lettuce

 The next vegetable on the list is, of course, lettuce.
 Lettuce is a sensitive plant and not cold hardy as garlic or even as shallots.
 However, when they just germinated, as the heads of the crops show up, they are quite hardy.
 If you plant lettuce seeds now, they will act slowly to sprout.
 Protecting them from the cold by covering them will provide early yields in the next season.

 If you couldn’t decide what vegetables to plant in October in the USA, (in the given time zone above) Mache is a less known salad green that is quite hardy and grows happily.
 It will also keep growing during the shortest days (less than 10 hours of daylight) of the season.
 Moreover, the mache is one of the better options for zone 4 and lower, as it keeps growing constantly at temperatures around 65f during the day.